fieldtrip/website/tutorial/nirs_multichannel.md

 {% include image src="/assets/img/tutorial/nirs_multichannel/nirs_tut2_datatrigger.png" width="600" %}

-_Figure: Oddball paradigm trigger.
+_Figure 4: Oddball paradigm trigger.
 All stimuli onsets are indicated by the blue lines.
 Red dotted lines indicate onsets of the deviants.
 You can recognize four blocks of events._

 {% include markup/info %}
 **Exercise 1**: